 Your university I.D. (e.g. your DalCard) is your library card.
-You must register it a Dalhousie library.
-After registering, your Dalcard lets you borrow from any library in the Novanet Consortium.
+Your Dalcard lets you borrow from any library in the Novanet Consortium.

-- University ID Card: Before using your card to borrow materials, you must complete a registration form online, or
+- University ID Card: Before using your card to borrow materials, you must complete an online registration form, or

-- Register your Dal ID in person at the circulation desk of the Dalhousie library you use most.
+- Register your Dal ID in person at the service point/circulation desk of the Dalhousie library you use most.

-- Distance services for Dalhousie faculty, students or staff may register using this online form.
+- Distance services: Dalhousie faculty, students or staff may register using this online form.

 Renewal and change of address